mikegagnon/linked-lists/README.md

 #### Base case

-A *base case* is a case that does not invoke recursion.
+A *base case* is a case that does not invoke recursion (because there is no longer a need for recursion).

+For example, if your recursive function is searching for the last element in the list (as in `append(...)`), the base case would be the case where the last element has been reached.

 Write the base case(s) before you write the recursive case.

+If it's not clear how to implement the base case right away, then first document (A) when the base case occurs, and (B) what should be done in the base case.

 #### Recursive case